Darshit02/terraform-ec2-cicd/README.md

 ##  Notes:
 - Replace AMI ID with latest Ubuntu AMI for your region.
 - Update app deployment commands in `deploy.sh`.
-- also connect your AWSd account with AWS CLI to make API calls
+- also connect your AWS account with AWS CLI to make API calls

 ##  Done!